-Years 2007-2011 in Figures 6-10 and 6-11 are shown as projections, which are estimates of the number of cancer deaths and cancer mortality rates that may occur in the future.
-The projected numbers of cancer deaths were calculated by applying the estimated five-year age-specific cancer mortality rates to the projected age specific population figures (observed up to 2008 and estimated for 2009-2011) provided by Alberta Health and Wellness.
-Caution should be exercised when comparing Canada and Alberta rates due to minor differences between the Canadian Cancer Society and Alberta Cancer Registry classification of colorectal cancer.
+Years 2008-2013 in Figures 6-10 and 6-11 are shown as projections, which are estimates of the number of cancer deaths and cancer mortality rates that may occur in the future.
+The projected numbers of cancer deaths were calculated by applying the estimated five-year age-specific cancer mortality rates to the projected age specific population figures (observed up to 2008 and estimated for 2009-2013) provided by Alberta Health and Wellness.
+Caution should be exercised when comparing Canada and Alberta rates.

-The estimated cancer mortality rates were calculated by extrapolating the recent trends in observed five-year age-specific rates, which were modeled using log-linear regression.
+The estimated cancer mortality rates were calculated by extrapolating the recent trends in observed five-year agespecific rates, which were modeled using log-linear regression.
 For those age groups where there were few cancers deaths for most of the years, the average rates for the most recent five years were used.

-In 2006, 321 males died of colorectal cancer in Alberta (Figure 6-10).
-ASMRs for colorectal cancer in Alberta were lower than ASMRs in Canada between 1986 and 2004.
+In 2008, 349 males died of colorectal cancer in Alberta (Figure 6-10).
+ASMRs for colorectal cancer in Alberta were lower than ASMRs in Canada.

-If current trends continue, about 390 males are expected to die from colorectal cancer in Alberta in 2011.
+If current trends continue, approximately 390 males are expected to die from colorectal cancer in Alberta in 2013.

-In 2006, 285 females died of colorectal cancer in Alberta (Figure 6-11).
-ASMRs for female colorectal cancer in Alberta were lower than ASMRs in Canada between 1986 and 2004.
+In 2008, 282 females died of colorectal cancer in Alberta (Figure 6-11).
+ASMRs for female colorectal cancer in Alberta were lower than ASMRs in Canada.

-If current trend continues, about 320 females are expected to die from colorectal cancer in Alberta in 2011.
+If current trend continues, approximately 340 females are expected to die from colorectal cancer in Alberta in 2013.